-The Australian and NSW Governments are investing in a new bridge over the Macquarie River in Dubbo as part of their commitment to Building a better Dubbo.
-Once complete, the new bridge will ease congestion and maintain reliable access through Dubbo during flood events.
+The Australian and NSW Governments are investing $220 million in a new bridge over the Macquarie River in Dubbo, as part of their commitment to Building a better Dubbo.
+The new bridge will ease congestion and enhance reliable access through Dubbo during flood events.

 DEC 2020Detailed design